philpagel/eggtimer/README.md

       -t, --t1 INTEGER         Target temperature [°C]
       -e, --elevation INTEGER  Elevation over sea level [m] --help                   Show this message and exit.

-## Flask application

-For the graphically inclined, there is a FLASK app that wraps the functionality for online use.
-Start it with

-    cd app/
-    flask run

-And point your favorite browser to the URL that flask tells you to use, typically `http://localhost:5000`

-## run with docker

-To run the flask app as a docker container, use the supplied `compose.yaml` file:

-    docker compose up

 ## Target temperatures